The first general purpose smart contract platform secured by the Bitcoin Network.

 A 2-way peg

 Rootstock (RSK) is a smart contract platform that is connected to the Bitcoin blockchain through the sidechain.
-RSK uses a 2-way peg to allow users to send Bitcoin directly to the Rootstock chain which are than converted into smart Bitcoins on the Rootstock blockchain.
+RSK uses a 2-way peg to allow users to send Bitcoin directly to the Rootstock chain which is then converted into smart Bitcoins on the Rootstock blockchain.
 These RSK coins can be used to deploy or to interact with smart contracts and dApps on the RSK blockchain.

 A 2-way peg (2WP) allows the transfer of bitcoins from the Bitcoin blockchain to a Secondary blockchain and vice-versa.
 The “transfer” is in fact an illusion: bitcoins are not transferred, but temporarily locked on the Bitcoin blockchain while the same amount of equivalent tokens are unlocked in a secondary blockchain.
 The original bitcoins can be unlocked when the equivalent amount of tokens on the second blockchain are locked again (in the secondary blockchain).
 This is essentially the 2WP promise.